CSublow/milestone-project-2/README.md

 A delay of one second is used to ensure that the loading overlay is visible for at the very least one second.
 This ensures that the user is always able to see what is happening; users on very fast connections or those who have cookies saved might become confused by a green overlay that flashes on and off very quickly.

 ### No JavaScript Detection
 Without JavaScript no charts can be rendered and the dashboard is essentially useless.
 Users without JavaScript see a green overlay with the words "No Javascript detected!
 Please enable JavaScript to view the dashboard".
 This is accomplished through a class on the body element called 'no-js', in combination with a <noscript> element containing the no JavaScript content.
 If a page loads with JavaScript enabled, the no-js class is removed and the <noscript> element is ignored, allowing the rest of the content to load as intended.
-Both a no-js class and a <noscript> element were neccesary to implement due to the loading overlay, which would display instead of the <noscript> content.
+Both a no-js class and a <noscript> element were neccesary to implement due to the loading overlay, which would display instead of the <noscript> content if no JavaScript was detected.

 ### Navbar
 At the top of the app there is a navbar that serves as the main heading for the page.
 Since the app is an SPA, there are no links to other pages.

-Immediately below the navbar, there are some chart icons rendered using the [Font Awesome](https://fontawesome.com/) toolkit.
-These icons are purely aesthetic.

 ### Touchscreen Warning
 Users accessing the app on a touchscreen-enabled device see a Bootstrap alert just below the navbar informing the user that the app is best viewed on a device with a mouse or trackpad.
 The ability to hover is essential to the full experience of the dashboard, enabling tooltips with additional information to display on the charts when the user hovers over them.
 The alert thus serves as a notice to the user that their experience of the dashboard without a hover-enabled device will be sub-optimal.
 The alert only shows for media without hover by using a CSS media query.

-### Introductory Text
+### Introductory Text and Highlights
+Immediately below the navbar, there are two sections rendered side by side using Bootstrap's grid system.
+The left section contains some chart icons rendered using the [Font Awesome](https://fontawesome.com/) toolkit.
+These icons are purely aesthetic.
+In addition to the icons there is some introductory text.

-Below the icons there is some brief introductory text.
-Early on in development the introductory text contained its own heading, contained several paragraphs of text as well as an image.
+Early on in development the introductory text contained its own heading, contained several paragraphs of text, as well as an image.
 However, it was decided that a heavy introductory section was unnecessary, took up too much screen real estate, and obstructed the main content of the app from coming into the user's focus quickly.
 It was therefore decided to make the introductory section as brief as possible.

-### Highlights
-The Highlights section contains three number displays generated through manipulating the JSON data.
-In the wireframes there are two number displays (total emissions and average emissions).
-It was decided during development to increase this number to three in order to bulk up the Highlights section and provide the user with more information at a glance.
+The Highlights section contains three number displays:

 **Total Emissions Figure**
 The figure representing the total emissions over the period is rendered using dc.js's numberDisplay class.
 The group used to render the figure sums all the numerical values with the key "Emissions" within the JSON data and returns this value.